runmingl/stop/AEC.md

 ## List of claims

+The table below links the **Agda formalization** to the **corresponding parts of the paper**.
+Each row identifies a definition or theorem proved in the paper and its formal counterpart in the artifact:

+- **Section**: where the claim appears in the paper.
+- **Item**: definition, lemma, or theorem in the paper.
+- **File**: the Agda source file containing the formalization.
+- **Name**: the specific definition, lemma, or theorem name within the file.

+Together, these entries provide a complete mapping between the text of the paper and its mechanized proofs.

 | Section   | Item                                                                     | File                                                                                                 | Name                            | Notes                                                       |
 | -------   | ------------------------------------------------------------------------ | -------------------------------------------------------                                              | ------------------------------- | --------------------------------------                      |
 | §2.1      | Syntax of call-by-value PCF                                              | [`Language.PCF`](./src/Language/PCF.agda)                                                            | `_⊢_` and `_val`                | Figure 1 and 28                                             |